F-35B forward arming and refueling point

 |Downloads:

-This work, F-35B forward arming and refueling point [Image 11 of 11], by LCpl Parker Peichel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, F-35B forward arming and refueling point, by LCpl Micah Thompson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.